aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/tools-and-technology/mediapipe/index.md

 Once you have pyenv installed, you can install Python.
 TouchDesigner comes with Python built-in.
 The current version is Python 3.9.5 (January 2023, TouchDesigner version 2022.31030).
 You need to install a matching version on your computer to be able to setup Mediapipe for Python.

-1.
+1. Use pyen to install Python version 3.9.5 (or any 3.9. version) `pyenv install 3.9.5`
+2. Set you python to use this installed version `pyenv global 3.9.5`
+3. Check that everything is in order `pyenv versions`

 #### 2. Install Mediapipe for Python

 1. Open the Terminal
-2. Type `pip3.9 install mediapipe-silicon`
+2. Type `pip install --upgrade --user mediapipe-silicon`
 3. After a couple of minutes, you should see a message saying that everything has been installed successfully.
 4. In order to know where the computer installs the package, type `pip show mediapipe-silicon`.
 Copy the folder for `Location:`.